Take Part in the Public Diplomacy Campaign “Deutschlandjahr USA”!

 Wang Yi Meets with Co-Chairs of the Intergovernmental Negotiations on the UN Security Council Reform

 On January 18, 2018, Foreign Minister Wang Yi met with visiting Co-Chairs of the Intergovernmental Negotiations on the United Nations (UN) Security Council Reform, including Permanent Representative of Georgia to the UN Kaha Imnadze and Permanent Representative of the United Arab Emirates to the UN Lana Zaki Nusseibeh.
 Wang Yi expressed that China supports the reform of the UN Security Council.
 The only correct direction of the reform is increasing the representativeness and voice of developing countries and giving more small and medium-sized countries more opportunities to participate in the decision-making process of the UN Security Council.
 The reform must conform to the principle that it should be led by member states of the UN.
 Extensive consensus should be reached, and a package solution should be adopted through sufficient consultation.

 Splashdown Leads to 900 Pounds of Marijuana in the Rio Grande Valley

 RIO GRANDE CITY, Texas– On Sunday, April 15, agents observed several subjects loading bundles of narcotics into a small Toyota SUV near Escobares, Texas.
 As mobile units responded to the area, the driver splashed the vehicle into the Rio Grande.
 Agents witnessed the driver swim back to Mexico.
-The vehicle was extracted from the river and a total of 63 bundles of marijuana weighing over 900 pounds and worth and estimated $743K were recovered.
+The vehicle was extracted from the river, and a total of 63 bundles of marijuana weighing over 900 pounds and worth and an estimated $743K were recovered.